Guide to essential oils

 Precautions

-• As a general rule, always carry out a patch test on the inside of the elbow at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use

 Find out more